How to Set Up WordPress in Lando for Plugin Development

 sudo mv landowp /usr/local/bin/

-Build your WordPress environment
+Build a Lando WordPress environment for plugin development

-Inside your plugin folder:
+Inside your plugin folder, run:

 landowp build my-plugin-app